lovesexwiki/lovesexwiki.github.io/docs/Come_As_You_Are_Emily_Nagoski/Chapter_9_Love_What_Is_True.md

 - **Confidence**: Knowing what is true about your body, mind, sexuality, and life.

 > Knowing that your genitals are made of the same parts as everyone else’s, organized in a unique way.
 Knowing about the brakes and accelerator.
 Knowing about context and about the difference between liking, wanting, and learning.
-Knowing about arousal nonconcordance and responsive desire.
+Knowing about arousal non-concordance and responsive desire.
 Knowing what’s really true, even when it’s not what you were taught “should” be true.
 Knowing what’s true, even when it’s not what you wish were true.

 - **Joy**: Loving what is true about your body, mind, sexuality, and life.

 > Loving your genitals, your brakes and accelerator, and the way your brain responds to context.
 Loving the context itself.
-Loving arousal nonconcordance and responsive desire.
+Loving arousal non-concordance and responsive desire.
 Loving what’s true, even when it’s not what you were taught “should” be true.
 Loving what’s true, even when it’s not what you wish were true.

 - **Non-judge**: Not categorizing your internal experience as good or bad, right or wrong.

 > In other words, non-judging allows you to feel what you feel, whether or not it makes sense to you, whether or not it’s comfortable, whether or not it’s what you believe you should be feeling.
-Nonjudging is neutrally noticing your own internal states.
-With nonjudging, it doesn’t matter how you feel; what matters is how you feel about how you feel.
+Non-judging is neutrally noticing your own internal states.
+With non-judging, it doesn’t matter how you feel; what matters is how you feel about how you feel.
 And the most wellness-promoting way to feel is... neutral.

 - **Script**: Something that should be that way.
 The _social messages_ are _scripts_.